-Sow sunflowers 3-4 weeks indoors after the threat of frost has passed.
+Sow sunflowers indoors 3-4 weeks before the threat of frost has passed.
 Plant three seeds in a degradable seed starting pot and sow every two weeks for a constant supply.

 It’s a rewarding experience to grow your flowering annuals from seed.
 You’ll save a significant amount of money and be able to enjoy the most colorful spring and summer garden.